-I moved to New York City in 2003 without a clue of who I wanted to be.
-My ticket to New York was teaching tennis at The Midtown Tennis Club.
+This sparked my interest in understanding the mind.
+I went on to Penn State University and got my B.A. in Psychology.
+After I graduated, I moved to New York City with big hopes and dreams.
+My ticket to New York was teaching tennis at The Midtown Tennis Club in Manhattan.
 I was offered two group clinics and then I had to build my business.
-I made myself available 24/7 and before I knew it I was making a decent salary teaching tennis to celebrities, adults, beginners and everything in between.
+I made myself available 24/7 and before I knew it I built my business teaching tennis to celebrities, adults, beginners, and everything in between.

 After 2 years of working nearly 7 days a week, I was burnt out.
-I had no idea what I wanted to do with my life.
+I had no idea what I wanted to do with my life because all I knew was tennis.
 I thought I had to “Build My Resume.”
 So the next logical thing for me to do was to get a “9-5” job.
 At age 25, it was the first time I had a ‘real job.’
 However, I really didn’t like sitting behind a desk and had this inner knowing that I wanted to help people in a greater way.
 I just didn’t know how.

 I began to search for answers within me instead of in the outside world.
 I became determined to end my misery.
-I hired mentors, spiritual teachers and began to understand myself.
-I embraced who I am and started taking steps toward what I wanted (even though it was different from what my friends were doing).
+I hired coaches, spiritual teachers, and healers.
+I began to uncover my intuition and desires.
+I explored my past and my passions.

 But I wasn’t sure if that was possible for ME.